6 - 8 September 2019

 Event ends at 3pm on Sunday 8 September.

-Hill End has 150 dormitory beds and 4 acres of camping space, more than enough to house all of us wishing to stay.
-Accommodation is optional.
+There are 110 out of 150 dormitory beds at Hill End still available.
+Plus, 4 acres of camping space, more than enough to house all of us wishing to stay.
+Accommodation is optional - you can select a non-accommodation ticket.

 Dormitory accommodation is spread across 4 blocks.
 It is fairly basic with up to 10 beds in each dorm.
 All dorms have toilet and shower facilities.